hasura/graphql-engine/docs/graphql/manual/deployment/postgres-permissions.rst

     -- tables/schemas - you want give to hasura.
 If you want expose the public -- schema for GraphQL query then give permissions on public schema to the -- hasura user.
+    -- Be careful to use these in your production db.
+Consult the postgres manual or -- your DBA and give appropriate permissions.

     -- grant all privileges on all tables in the public schema.
 This can be customised:
-    -- For example, if you only want to use GraphQL regular queries and not mutations, -- then you can: GRANT SELECT ON ALL TABLES...
+    -- For example, if you only want to use GraphQL regular queries and not mutations, -- then you can set: GRANT SELECT ON ALL TABLES...
     GRANT ALL ON ALL TABLES IN SCHEMA public TO hasurauser;
     GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO hasurauser;

-    -- Similarly repeat this for other schemas, if you have.
+    -- Similarly add this for other schemas, if you have any.
+    -- GRANT USAGE ON SCHEMA <schema-name> TO hasurauser;
+    -- GRANT ALL ON ALL TABLES IN SCHEMA <schema-name> TO hasurauser;
+    -- GRANT ALL ON ALL SEQUENCES IN SCHEMA <schema-name> TO hasurauser;